Our Story. Our Mission. Our Work

-In November 2015, Black music therapists and music therapy students gathered together for a networking session at the American Music Therapy Association national conference.
-What was initially thought would be a gathering of 7 or 8, ended up as a gathering of 17 Black music therapists and degree-seeking students from across the U.S. For many, this number may seem small, but for Black music therapists and students, moments like these were few and far between.
-The conversations that grew from the networking session led to the formation of a Facebook group for Black music therapy professionals and students that soon totaled over 100 members.
-One year later, the Black Music Therapy Network, Inc. was incorporated with the aim of fostering continued connectivity amongst a vibrant Black music therapy community and supporting their educational development and professional advancement.
+In November 2015, Black music therapy students and practitioners gathered together for a networking session.
+What was initially expected to be a meeting of 7 or 8 turned out to be a gathering of 17 people from across the U.S. This number may seem small for many, but moments like these were few and far between for the Black music therapy community.
+The conversations that grew from the session led to forming a Facebook group that quickly totaled over 100 members.
+One year later, the Black Music Therapy Network, Inc. was incorporated.

 The Black Music Therapy Network, Inc.'s mission is to support the health and well-being of Black communities through music.

-BMTN is as an organization comprised of Black musicians, students, practitioners, business owners, researchers, educators, and cultural workers deeply invested in our people.
-We are dedicated to creating opportunities for the educational advancement and holistic professional development of persons of African descent and/or racially positioned as Black who are music therapists, music therapy credential-seeking and the critical and community-centered intersections of music, wellness, healing, and transformation.
+BMTN is an organization comprised of musicians, students, practitioners, business owners, researchers, educators, and cultural workers deeply invested in our people.
+We are dedicated to creating holistic supports for people racially positioned as Black who are music therapists, music therapy credential-seeking, or at the critical and community-centered intersections of music, wellness, healing, and transformation.